-2. saiah 53:6-7 is a description of God's people and the work of the Messiah on their behalf. w does Isaiah's description parallel that of John the Baptist in John 1:29? ast me The way it w He OTES: The word "astray" comes from the Hebrew word ta'ah , which means, "to err, go ray, wander about, or stagger."
+2. saiah 53:6-7 is a description of God's people and the work of the Messiah on their behalf. w does Isaiah's description parallel that of John the Baptist in John 1:29? ast me The low To our OTES: The word "astray" comes from the Hebrew word ta'ah , which means, "to err, go ray, wander about, or stagger."
 It is sometimes used with reference to intoxication.
-All in have strayed from God and are as intoxicated men who stagger in their drunkenness.
-It is phrase, "each of us has turned to his own way," proves that all men have followed a sy that seems right to them, but its end is the way of death (Proverbs 14:12).
-To save us, was necessary that Christ bear our iniquity and be led to the slaughter as our Substitute.
-The we see that John the Baptist was not the first prophet to refer to the Messiah as the mb who would bear the sin of His people.
-3. per salv cor Peter 1:18-20, we find one of the most beautiful texts in all of Scripture regarding the son and work of Christ.
+All an have strayed from God and are as intoxicated men who stagger in their drunkenness.
+It is phrase, "we have turned-every one-to his own way," proves that all men have followed a way that seems right to them, but its end is the way of death (Proverbs 14:12).
+It is save us, it was necessary that Christ bear our iniquity and be led to the slaughter as a substitute.
+Here we see that John the Baptist was not the first prophet to refer to the essiah as the Lamb who would bear the sin of His people.
+3. per salv cor I Peter 1:18-20, we find one of the most beautiful texts in all of Scripture regarding the rson and work of Christ.
 In this text, how does Peter refer to Jesus Christ and His work of vation on behalf of His people?
-Read the text several times until you are familiar with its attents, and then write your thoughts on the following verses. a.
+Read the text several times until you are familiar with its ntents, and then write your thoughts on the following verses.
 Knowing that you were not ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold (v.18).
 NOTES: The word "ransomed" comes from the Greek word lutróō , which means, "to buy back someone or something from slavery or captivity."
 In this context, the believer is ransomed, or redeemed, from the futile or vain way of life that he has inherited from his forefathers.
 This can apply to the pagan or Jew.
 The traditions, religious rituals, and moral codes of Jew and Gentile alike have no power to save.